My Photography & Travel Guide to Lake Bled, Slovenia

 Mala Osojnica Viewpoint

-Mala Osojnica, at 670 meters, is approximately 20 minutes further along the same trail from Ojstrica.
-It sits slightly higher and at a different angle — offering a composition that many serious landscape photographers prefer because it aligns the island church, the castle, and Mount Stol in a single vertical frame more cleanly than Ojstrica does.
+Mala Osojnica, at 670 meters, sits approximately 20 minutes further along the same trail from Ojstrica and offers a slightly elevated, slightly different perspective that many serious landscape photographers prefer.
+From here, the island church, the castle above the cliff, and Mount Stol align in a tighter, more compressed composition.
+The viewpoint is less known than Ojstrica and therefore meaningfully less crowded in the early morning.

-📷 Pro Tip: If you have good legs and arrive early enough, combine both viewpoints in a single pre-dawn session — climb to Ojstrica first for sunrise, then continue to Mala Osojnica for the fuller elevated perspective as the light develops.
-The two are 20 minutes apart on the same trail.
-From Mala Osojnica, a 50–85mm is ideal for the vertical composition that stacks the three key elements.
-A polarizer deepens the green of the lake below and reduces haze on the mountain faces.
-Remember to re-adjust your polarizer if you move from a horizontal to vertical composition, as it changes the polarization effect.
+📷 Pro Tip: Climb to Ojstrica first for sunrise, then continue to Mala Osojnica as the light develops — the 20 minutes between viewpoints is manageable at any reasonable fitness level.
+From Mala Osojnica, a 50–85mm is ideal for the vertical composition that stacks the island, the castle, and the mountain behind them into a single frame.
+A circular polarizer deepens the green of the lake below and reduces haze on the mountain faces; remember to re-adjust your polarizer if you shift from horizontal to vertical framing, as the polarization effect changes with composition angle.
+Bring the same headlamp you used for the uphill climb.

 The Heart of Bled Viewpoint